 Davis County and Silicon Slopes: Regional Differences

 Utah is not a monolithic lending market.
-The type of business, the industry, and the geographic corridor all affect which lenders are most likely to approve — and at what terms.
+The type of business, the industry, and the geographic corridor all affect outcomes.

 Davis County: Industrial to Professional Services